POST PARTUM CARE IN AYURVEDA

 - Dhupana – Fumigation can be given using drugs namely kushta, guggulu and agaru mixed with ghee.

-- Panchakola churnam – which helps in regulating the digestion of mother.
+- Panchakola churnam – Which helps in regulating the digestion of mother.

-- Dasamoolarishtam – it helps in relieving pain and inflammation and helps in reducing vata dosha.
+- Dasamoolarishtam – It helps in relieving pain and inflammation and helps in reducing vata dosha.

 - Jeerakarishtam – Mainly recommended in rainy and winter season.
 It helps in inducing normal lactation.

-- Pulilehyam – it is administered from third week for 30 – 45 days.
+- Pulilehyam – It is administered from third week for 30 – 45 days.

-- Shatavari gulam – it is advised for achieving overall hormonal balance.
+- Shatavari gulam – It is advised for achieving overall hormonal balance.

-- Dhanwantara kashayam – this will help in alleviating the vitiated vata dosha during delivery.
+- Dhanwantara kashayam – This will help in alleviating the vitiated vata dosha during delivery.

 Some of the asanas that can help in strengthening the abdominal muscles are